 - ART works by keeping your viral load low, thereby giving your immune system opportunity to recover.

-That seemed like a lot!
 Very simply said, HIV will attack and cause great harm to your immune system if not treated.
-This opens the door to opportunistic infections, many of which a healthy person might never even notice, to do extensive damage.
+This opens the door to opportunistic infections, which normally do not effect a healthy person.

 - With today’s advancements in medical treatment and ARTs, many people with HIV are living just as long as people without!

 - ARTs allow a person to live a high quality of life with a normal life span.

 - ARTs can even lower a person’s viral load to undetectable levels, meaning it exists in their bodies in such small quantities that there is no risk of transmission, and no adverse effect on their health.